rjw57/psephology/doc/getting_started.rst

 Building the documentation
 ``````````````````````````

-The documentation is built with the ``sphix`` tool and has additional
+The documentation is built with the ``sphinx`` tool and has additional
 requirements.
 You can install the requirements and build the documentation via:

 .. code:: console